 Cast-iron grates are one of the most popular materials for grilling.
 They can distribute heat evenly, are super strong and can even retain warmth for a long period of time.
 In short, there is nothing stronger and better than cast iron for grilling grates.

-However, with these great grates come an ever greater responsibility.
+However, with these great grates come an even greater responsibility.
 Cast-iron grates are extremely susceptible to water, its natural enemy and one which can cause it to quickly deteriorate and become rusted.
-If not taken care of properly, they are likely to lose their glory super quickly.
+If not taken care of properly, they are likely to lose their clean finish and rust super quickly.

 1. Burn the food leftovers